mev-squad/Atomic-Arbitrage/README.md

 # Atomic Arbitrage

 Atomic Arbitrage is a base example of a bare implementation of an arbitrage bot.
-Written in Go but not directly implemented into Geth yet because its based off an old example bot.
+Written in Go based off an old example bot.
 Starting with UNI V2 arbs before moving onto UNI v3, Balancer, and Curve arbitrage.

 ## Contributing?